 Two South Austin Elementaries in the Same District, Separated by a Highway and 2 TEA Points

 Cowan Elementary scored an 85 out of 100 on the 2025 TEA accountability rating, earning a B. Casey Elementary also earned a B, at 83.
-Both are Austin ISD elementary schools in south Austin, both serve similar communities along the Manchaca and William Cannon corridors, and the median home prices are surprisingly close: $416,000 near Cowan and $417,000 near Casey.
-For buyers hunting for a B rated Austin ISD elementary under $420,000, these two zones are the starting line.
+Both are Austin ISD elementary schools in south Austin along the Manchaca and William Cannon corridors.

 Two points on the TEA scale is barely a rounding error.
-The real differences here are in the domain level scores and the specific neighborhoods each school draws from.
-Both are doing solid work for their communities, and both represent genuine value in a market where B rated elementary zones in Austin ISD typically cost a lot more than $417,000.
+The real differences here are in the specific neighborhoods each school draws from and the feeder pattern each one runs.

 Casey vs Cowan Elementary: Quick Comparison